kimptoc/taximeter-play/readme.md

+Currently (?) running on https://taximeter.kimptoc.net/ (server and play browser version).
+Can point the cordova version at this backend.

+HOW TO RUN
+- all locally, run the play app and the ./cordova apps.
+Have to amend main.scala.html and cordova/www/index.html to refer to localhost:9000
+- can run play app via docker on a server.
+See docker_build.sh and Dockerfile and prod/Dockerfile.
+Above links should be changed to refer to your server url
+- then run the cordova app locally, changing cordova/www/index.html to point to your server.
+- cannot run cordova app on server, as cli does not support it.
+Should be a proper published app.

 DONE
 - TDD/implemented first/basic cut of taxi fare calc - learnt some of the quirks of it
 - webservice to take in time/location updates and provide current fare